microsoft/CopilotHackathon/challenges/hangperson/hangperson_exercises.md

         *(Adjust invocation based on actual Copilot Agent capabilities)*
     3.  **Review Generated Code:** Examine the created files (`GameEngine.java`, `GameState.java`, `WordSource.java`).
         * Does the structure match the plan?
-        * Does the error handling (if any generated yet) match the custom instructions?
+        * Does the error handling (if any generated yet) match the custom instructions defined in your `.vscode/*.md` files?
         * Is the logic generally correct based on the spec?
     4.  **Refine (Example):**
         * Maybe the initial guess processing logic in `GameEngine` is too complex.
 Select that method.